nmaffe/expectation-maximization-EM-algorithm/README.md

 for the set (x_1, x_2, ..., x_nb) of the blue distribution and similarly for the red distribution.
 Then we are happy and completed the task.

 But let's say we don't know which numbers belong to which distribution.
 Then the problem looks challenging.
 However, let's assume we have an initial guess of the distribution parameters (means and variances).
-Then for each point x_i in our dataset we could calculate the probability b_i of that point belonging to the blue (Px_i|b) distribution, by using the Bayes Theorem:
+Then for each point x_i in our dataset we could calculate the probability b_i of that point belonging to the blue (Px_i|b) distribution, by using the **Bayes Theorem**:

 ![eq3](https://latex.codecogs.com/gif.latex?%5Cfn_cm%20%5Clarge%20b_i%20%3D%20P%28b%7Cx_i%29%20%3D%20%5Cfrac%7BP%28x_i%7Cb%29P%28b%29%7D%7BP%28x_i%7Cb%29P%28b%29&plus;P%28x_i%7Cr%29P%28r%29%7D)